-Manuela Thiess Garcia immigrated to the united States from Hamburg, Germany, at the age of nine.
+Manuela Thiess Garcia immigrated to California from Hamburg, Germany, at the age of nine.
 She now makes her home in Guanajuato, Mexico.

 Assistant to the Director and translator:

 "Death Valley," by Michael Mrakitsch: producer, director, and writer

 Monterey Peninsula College, California, Teacher's Lounge, one woman show, 2006

 First place in Monterey County Fair Photo Exhibit, 2004